How Literary Salons Made a Comeback

 “It can be you and a few friends and a bag of Sour Cream and Onion Ruffles,” says Ivana Rihter.
 “To me, the point of a salon is the messier, the better.

-Image: 'The Reading from Moliere,' by Jean François de Troy
+Images: 'The Reading from Moliere,' by Jean François de Troy, UNDER THE COVERS, a salon by (UN)COVER GIRL

 Back to blog